active-logic/activelogic-cs/Doc/QuickStart.md

 ## Logging

 While the Active Logic logging/history tracing APIs are available in the Github repository, visual logging typically requires engine/editor integration.
 For an overview of how visual logging works in Unity, refer to the [Unity Quick Start Guide](QuickStart-Unity.md).

+**NOTE**: *AL is debugger friendly.
+Getting productive without visual logging is possible, notably if you are using unit/functional tests.*

 ## Going further